Support for vulnerable residents

 The government introduced a measure called shielding to protect those at very high risk of severe illness as a result of coronavirus (COVID-19).

-Individuals who have been shielding can now visit shops and pharmacies.
+Individuals who are clinically extremely vulnerable can now visit shops and pharmacies.

 Other forms of support, such as priority supermarket delivery slots, the NHS Volunteer Responders and a range of local volunteer schemes, continue.